matplotlib/matplotlib/doc/users/interactive_guide.rst

-Matplotlib does not currently do any management of :c:var:`PyOS_InputHook` due to the wide range of ways that matplotlib is used.
+Matplotlib does not currently do any management of :c:var:`PyOS_InputHook` due to the wide range of ways that Matplotlib is used.
 This management is left to downstream libraries -- either user code or the shell.
 Interactive figures, even with matplotlib in 'interactive mode', may not work in the vanilla python repl if an